Surplus Asset Disposition: What It Is and How To Do IT

 Start by assessing whether it can be transferred to another plant, warehouse, or department where it fills an immediate need.

-Look for cross-site demand, such as upcoming work orders or projects that could make use of the asset without incurring the cost of a new purchase.
-Consider the financial trade-off as well—if redeployment costs less than buying new equipment or parts, internal transfer is the smarter move.
+Consider the financial trade-off as well.
+If redeployment costs less than buying new equipment or parts, internal transfer is the smarter move.

 Step 6 — Channel Strategy (Pick Where to Sell)